dwavesystems/dwave-ocean-sdk/docs/leap_sapi/sapi_rest.rst

-To upload a problem, or parts of a large problem, send an HTTP PUT request to ``bqm/multipart/<problem_data_id>/part/<part>`` (for each part, where ``<part>`` is an integer beginning at 1).
+To upload a problem, or parts of a large problem, send an HTTP PUT request to ``bqm/multipart/<problem_data_id>/part/<part>`` (for each part, where ``<part>`` is an integer beginning at 1) and, optionally, the ``application/vnd.dwave.sapi.multipart-upload+json; version=2.0.0`` resource representation.

 The POST request body should contain the data for (one part of) the problem, encoded as described in the :ref:`dimod <index_dimod>`